Ermegilius/YouGnosis/README.md

 # YouGnosis

 YouGnosis is my very first big, completely solo project.
-This platform is designed to assist content creators like her in analyzing their channel performance.
+This platform is designed to assist content creators in analyzing their channel performance.
 I know there are relatively similar tools out there, but I build this to grow my own skills.

 You can use YouGnosis for free for **non-commercial purposes**.
 If you wish to use it commercially, you must obtain explicit permission from the copyright holder.